bobbycomet/Grix-Preview/README.md

 - Wayland-specific caveats (modeset requirement, GBM/EGL support thresholds)
 - Mesa version and ROCm status for AMD
 - OpenGL renderer string and Vulkan availability
-- While it does help with RTX 50 and RDNA 4, this does not mean upstream compatibility is fixed
+- While it does help with RTX 50 and RDNA 4, this does not mean upstream compatibility is fixed, those are projects not affiliated with Griffin or Grix

 **What you can do with it:**
 - Install the NVIDIA open kernel module (recommended for Turing and newer) or the proprietary driver, per distro, with RPM Fusion enabling on Fedora, non-free repo setup on Debian, and AUR handling on Arch